eradication0/PDHelper/README.md

 # PDHelper
-A simple app to edit the memory of Phantom Dust to give max out credits/skills aswell as load/edit/backup any arsenal you want.
+A simple app to edit the memory of Phantom Dust to give max out credits/skills as well as load/edit/backup any arsenal you want.
 The app will not connect to anything that is not Phantom Dust, so no random edits on any other process can occur.
 [Download V3.1 (latest)](https://github.com/eradication0/PDHelper/releases/download/ReleaseV3.1/PD.Helper.V3.1.zip)